Mikapall/Demon-s-Souls-SL1-Repository/ds2.md

 - SL1 & CoC +0 Weapons/+0 Armor/Normal Upgrade Path/No Bleed/No Toxic/No Poison
   - ~~Red Tearstone Ring is not allowed on this run.
 Beats the whole purpose of doing little damage.~~
   - Offensive pyromancies are not allowed on this run.
 Beats the whole purpose of doing little damage.
-- SL1 All Bosses Speedrun
-  - Check the [Index](./index.md) section on Speedruns.
-  - 'The Lost Crowns' DLCs are mandatory.